 Derby Day isn't the only time to see a Derby winner in Lexington.
 Just as Hollywood has its "homes of the stars," the Bluegrass has the homes of the champions.
 Most of the living Kentucky Derby winners are stabled at the beautiful farms surrounding Lexington.

 Policies on viewing celebrity horses vary from farm to farm.
 Some farms are open only to breeders.
 Others are open to general visitors by appointment.
-But with a little planning, you can see most of the Derby champs.
+But with a little planning, you can see a Derby champ.
 Just be sure to call first- and as far in advance as possible.
-It's tradition to tip the groom who shows you the horses $5 to $10, depending upon the amount of time spent with you.
+Make arrangements through a local tour company, or through www.visithorsecountry.com

 Here's where you'll find past Derby winners in the Bluegrass:

 - Silver Charm (1997) and War Emblem (2002), Old Friends at Dream Chase Farm near Georgetown (502-863-1775);